theoromeo/NextPage-Parser/readme.md

 - image - will query for `"Element [np-img]"` and retrieve the first instance.

 - image.grid - will query for `"Element [np-img]"` and retrieve the first 6 instances. if only one image is found, the `image.grid view` will invoke the `image view`.

+- video - will query for `"Element [np-video]"` and retrieve the first instance.

 - basic - Will look for [Information Properties](#informational-properties) to find its data; if no property is defined in the node, the head properties are used.